User-Generated Content (UGC) in Social Media Marketing

 Keep Your Feed Varied

 Don’t just repost the same kind of content over and over.
-Try to feature a mix of voices, styles, and formats like photos, videos, reviews, and more.
+Try to feature a mix of voices, styles, and formats, such as photos, videos, reviews, and more.
 This keeps your feed fresh and reflects the diversity of your audience.

 Encourage your employees to share moments from their day-to-day work with employee-generated content (EGC).
 Behind-the-scenes content adds a human touch to your brand and gives followers a glimpse into the people who make things happen.
 It’s also a great way to boost internal morale.